 The museum houses over 6,000 objects that shed light on Liverpool’s heritage.
 Popular exhibits include the King’s Regiment archive, the Land Transport collection and Ben Johnson’s Liverpool Cityscape.
 From the skylight galleries, you can take in sweeping views of landmarks like the Three Graces.

 With no admission charges to the permanent displays, the Museum of Liverpool offers one of the best free days out in Liverpool for families.
+Liverpool is also a great idea if you’re looking for somewhere to spend a day out by yourself.

 5. 251 Menlove Avenue